kyleseven/ConsoleReader/README.md

 ## Building

-ConsoleReader uses Maven to handle dependencies and building.
+ConsoleReader uses Gradle to handle dependencies and building.

 ### Compiling from source

     git clone https://github.com/kyleseven/ConsoleReader.git
     cd ConsoleReader/
-    mvn clean package
+    ./gradlew clean build

-The jars can be found in the `target` directory.
+The jars can be found in the `build/libs` directory.

 ## Installation